stonepros/stone/doc/rados/configuration/mclock-config-ref.rst

 ========================================

-A mclock profile is *“a configuration setting that when applied on a running Ceph cluster enables the throttling of the operations(IOPS) belonging to different client classes (background recovery, scrub, snaptrim, client op, osd subop)”*.
+A mclock profile is *“a configuration setting that when applied on a running Stone cluster enables the throttling of the operations(IOPS) belonging to different client classes (background recovery, scrub, snaptrim, client op, osd subop)”*.